Skip to contents

 .Internal or .Primitive

-Locate the file src/main/names.c and look in the first column for the name of the R function to find the appropriate c-entry which is given in the second column of that file.
+Locate the file src/main/names.c and look in the first column (printname) for the name of the R function to find the appropriate c-entry which is given in the second column of that file.
 Then either search for that c-entry using the GitHub search, or manually locate the c-file (the name of the file is the c-entry without the prefix do_) in src/main to get the file with the source code.

-For example, getAnywhere("matrix") shows, among others, the line .Internal(matrix(data, nrow, ncol, byrow, dimnames, missing(nrow), missing(ncol))).
-The file src/main/names.c has as entry with matrix in the first column: {"matrix", do_matrix, 0, 11, 7, {PP_FUNCALL, PREC_FN, 0}} Searching src/main for matrix gives file array.c as one of the results.
+{"matrix", do_matrix, 0, 11, 7, {PP_FUNCALL, PREC_FN, 0}}.
+Searching src/main for matrix gives file array.c as one of the results.
 That file contains the source code of matrix.
 Similarly, getAnywhere("log10") shows function (x) .Primitive("log10").
-The file src/main/names.c has as entry with log10 in the first column: {"log10", do_log1arg, 10, 1, 1, {PP_FUNCALL, PREC_FN, 0}}.
-Searching src/main for log1arg gives file arithmetic.c as one of its results.
-That file contains the source code of log10.
+The file src/main/names.c has as entry with log10 in the first column:

-Sometimes an R-function is defined in a file that defines multiple functions and thus has a general name.
+Sometimes an R function is defined in a file that defines multiple functions and thus has a general name.
 Then the file with c-code will have a similar general name.
-For example, the source code of make.names() is defined in src/library/base/R/character.R which contains (among others) the code .Internal(make.names(names, allow_)), and the c-code for do_makenames() is in file src/main/character.c.
+For example, the source code of make.names() is defined in src/library/base/R/character.R which, among others, contains the code .Internal(make.names(names, allow_)), and the c-code for do_makenames() is in file src/main/character.c.

 .Call